-7. Change Out Your Light Bulbs

 One lurking variable that far too often contributes to the heat we feel in our homes are the lights.
 Light bulbs illuminate our spaces but can also convert a considerable amount of the energy into heat.
 This is the case for less energy efficient bulbs, namely incandescents, which end up giving off ninety percent of their electricity as heat energy.
 To save energy and keep your rooms cool, begin switching to more efficient bulbs like compact fluorescents and LEDs.
-These bulbs will also last much longer than less efficient bulbs ensuring little hassle for you in the long run.
+These bulbs will also last much longer than less efficient ones, ensuring little hassle for you in the long run.
 As your lights begin burning out, just go about replacing them with the efficient bulbs until you’ve gradually phased out your incandescent bulbs.

 8. Cook Outside

 Just as with light bulbs, the oven is an appliance that can contribute to the spread of warmth that occurs within homes.
 If you are looking to cool down your rooms, minimize the amount you use your stove.
 One easy way to do this is to cook outside.
 Grilling allows you to keep heat from entering your home and has the added benefit of giving food a notably different taste.
-If it colder outside or you want to stay inside for your food preparation, use either the toaster oven or the microwave.
+If it is colder outside or you want to stay inside for your food preparation, use either the toaster oven or the microwave.
 Both of these appliances use less energy than the oven and will be able to prepare your food quicker without the added bonus of creating unwanted heat within your home.

 9. Cool Your Pulse Points

-#### Edition 2